AnwarIbrahimi/S3-Portfolio/Portfolio.md

 ### Outcome 2: You use software tooling and methodology that continuously monitors and improve the software quality during software development.
 Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

+For this Learning Outcome i will assure software quality and tools to make that work.

 ### Outcome 3: You choose and implement the most suitable agile software development method for your software project
 You are aware of the most popular agile methods and their underlying agile principles.
 Your choice of a method is motivated and based on